botany9747/notes-mini-app/README.md

 ### Storage manipulation in [storage.js](./src/storage.js)

 Here we define a set of functions that will manipulate the storage of notes.
+You can read more about the layout of the storage in the file comments.

+For data-usage optimization we split the note metadata from the content of the note itself.

+### Browser compression API in [compress.js](./src/compress.js)

+In a Telegram Mini App we can utilize builtin browser functionality, e.g. Browser Compression API for compressing values before we store them.